 Methodist Alliance Aotearoa

 Methodist Alliance Aotearoa is the formal alliance of Methodist Missions, parish- and community-based social services and trusts.
-Methodist Alliance has been involved in the care of children, at-risk young people and their families as well as the elderly since the church was established in Aotearoa the 19th century.
+Methodist Alliance has been involved in the care of children, at-risk young people and their families as well as the elderly since the church was established in Aotearoa in the 19th century.
 Today the church continues to be a major provider of a wide range of social and community services including early childhood education, elder care, parenting, social work support, community development projects, budgeting and youth development.
 It distributes donations on behalf of TTF.

 New Zealand Catholic Bishops Conference